pandapaul/minecraft-items/README.md

 A PNG image for the item as a base64-encoded string.

-## Special Thanks

-This package is built from data provided by http://minecraft-ids.grahamedgecombe.com/, so thanks Graham. :)

 ### getAll( options )

 Returns data about every item as a hash